d2r2/go-logger/README.md

-Golang logger functionality with logging separation by package to improve debug proces
+Golang logger functionality with logging separation by package to improve debug process